nataliawcislo/scanner/README.md

 ## Features

 - **Image Capture**: Take photos directly within the app or select images from your photo library.
-- **OCR Integration**: Automatically extract text from the images using OCR technology.
+- **OCR Integration**: Automatically extract text from the images using the Vision framework.
 - **PDF Creation**: Convert the extracted text and images into a PDF document.
 - **User-Friendly Interface**: Intuitive UI for a seamless scanning and PDF creation experience.